Here is a sample of PHSA's latest achievements in health care for British Columbians:

 - BC Children’s successfully launched the Compass Program to support care of children and youth with mental health and substance use challenges across the province.
 Compass provides advice to providers by phone, via telehealth or by connecting them with online resources or training and education closer to home, mitigating transfer to Vancouver for care.
 To date, more than 1,000 cases have been supported remotely and 800 community care providers have enrolled.

 - BC Mental Health and Substance Use Services has five

 new community transitions teams in place across B.C. to help prevent overdose and get clients who have recently released from correctional centres on a healthier, more meaningful path.

-Interior Health’s Cardiac Program, in collaboration with Cardiac Services BC, began offering TAVI (Transcatheter Aortic Valve Implantation) procedures in September 2018, with plans for 30 procedures per year for patients in the Southern Interior region of B.C.
+- Interior Health’s Cardiac Program, in collaboration with Cardiac Services BC, began offering TAVI (Transcatheter Aortic Valve Implantation) procedures in September 2018, with plans for 30 procedures per year for patients in the Southern Interior region of B.C.

-The BC Centre for Disease Control delivered 1.5 million doses of influenza vaccine across the province in seven weeks and ahead of schedule for the 2018/19 flu season to enable rapid immunization.
+- The BC Centre for Disease Control delivered 1.5 million doses of influenza vaccine across the province in seven weeks and ahead of schedule for the 2018/19 flu season to enable rapid immunization.

 - BC Cancer's Dr. Robert Holt has received Grand Challenge funding from Cancer Research UK, the most ambitious cancer research grant in the world – a series of multi-million dollar awards seeking international, multidisciplinary teams willing to take on the toughest challenges in cancer.
 Dr. Holt will be studying the role microbiomes play in gastrointestinal cancer.

 2019 Canada Gairdner Wightman Award.
 The Canada Gairdner Awards recognize the world’s most creative and accomplished biomedical scientists who are advancing humanity and the world.
 Dr. Eaves has worked at BC Cancer for 45 years, making her the organization's longest-serving employee.